Dropsource/monarch/CONTRIBUTING.md

 # Contributing to Monarch

-We have worked hard to make the contribution process as painless as possible.
+The Monarch team has worked hard to make the contribution workflow easy.
-This repo includes various build scripts which should make it easy to contribute to Monarch.
-The scripts can be run from macOS and Windows.
+This repo has many build scripts which make it easy to contribute changes to Monarch.

+The scripts can be run from macOS or Windows.
+We hope to add Linux support very soon.

+## Set up your local environment
 The steps below will help you set up Monarch in your local environment.

 1. Clone this repo to your local environment.